rollbar/docs/guides/rql.md

 # RQL

-_Important: RQL is a work in progress.
-While it's generally stable, expect bugs at the corners._

-RQL ("Rollbar Query Language") is an attempt at exposing a rich querying interface to the data in Rollbar.
+Rollbar Query Language (RQL)  is an attempt at exposing a rich querying interface to the data in Rollbar.
 Its goal is to be SQL-like, so it should be familiar to SQL users.